boardcon/EM3566/docs/source/software.rst

    :alt: Connect Board A and B

 Open **cmd.exe** of PC (Path: :file:`Test\cmd.exe`).
 After power on, the PC will report that found new hardware if it never install the usb adb driver :file:`tools/adb`.
 At this time user need to click **InstallADB(x64).bat** or **InstallADB(x86).bat** to install.
-After install driver execute the commands at cmd
+After install driver, copy the file **com** to windows C:\Users\Administrator, then execute the commands at cmd.

 .. code-block::

  adb root
  adb remount
+ adb push com /system
+ adb shell
- adb push com /system     # Before execute need copy com to windows C:\Users\Administrator adb shell chmod 777 /system/com    # Modify COM properties
+ chmod 777 /system/com    # Modify COM properties